top of page

 6 Dog-Friendly Cafes in North Singapore

-Tired of leaving your dogs at home when you want to grab a bite to eat?
-Don’t worry, we got you covered.
-Here, we’ve listed down dog-friendly cafes in Singapore’s north region where you and your pups can spend some quality time together.
-We've rounded up the best of the best, so all you have to do is choose a spot and bring your furkids along.
+Here, we’ve listed down dog-friendly cafes in Singapore’s Northen region where you and your pups can spend some quality time together.
+We've rounded up the best of the best, so all you have to do is choose a spot and bring your furkids along!

-The Urban Hideout
+1. The Urban Hideout

 As its name suggests, it’s where you can escape your modern-day problems with a good cup of coffee and a hearty brunch in the company of your furry best friend.
-A plethora of dishes awaits, among which include smoked salmon with creamy yellow scrambled egg in the middle, avocado slices, and avocado mash with tomato bits on top, and Swiss Rosti that came with either pork bratwurst or chicken bratwurst by the side, salads and a dollop of sour cream.
+A plethora of dishes awaits, among which include smoked salmon with creamy yellow scrambled egg in the middle, avocado slices, and avocado mash with tomato bits on top, and Swiss Rosti that came with either pork bratwurst or chicken bratwurst on the side, salads and a dollop of sour cream.

 The Urban Hideout also offers a Pet Food Menu exclusive for your furkids.
 Their doggy food is specially curated by Singapore-based pet retail company PAWFF, concocted with 100% human-grade meat in their AVS-licensed kitchen.
 Your dog will be lavishly spoiled with a variety of options, from BARF meals to fresh fruits and vegetables.